History of the Jews in Morocco: Moroccan independence

+There were Moroccan Jews who supported and aided the Moroccan nationalist movement in its struggle for independence.
+Rural pre-Sahran Jews provided support to the Army of Liberation of the South.
+Shay Hazkani sees the struggle of Moroccan Jews against the Ashkenazi racism in Israel that led to the Wadi Salib riots as an extension of the anti-colonial struggle they had been engaged in against France in Morocco.

-In 1956, Morocco attained independence.
+In 1956, when Morocco attained independence, Moroccan Jews were accorded citizenship on the same legal terms as Muslims.
 In the 44 years of the French Protectorate, only 1415 Moroccans had received a baccalaureate diploma, 640 of whom were Muslims and 775 of whom were Jews.
 Jews occupied several political positions, including three Members of the Parliament of Morocco and a Minister of Posts and Telegraphs.
-There was a movement within the Istiqlal Party to unite Muslims and Jews called al-Wifaq (الوفاق), with prominent Jewish figures such as Armand Asoulin, David Azoulay, Marc Sabbagh, Joe O’Hana, and Albert Aflalo.
+There was a short-lived movement within the Istiqlal Party to unite Muslims and Jews called al-Wifaq (الوفاق), with prominent Jewish figures such as Armand Asoulin, David Azoulay, Marc Sabbagh, Joe O'Hana, and Albert Aflalo.
 However, emigration to Israel jumped from 8,171 in 1954 to 24,994 in 1955, increasing further in 1956.
 Beginning in 1956, emigration to Israel was prohibited until 1961, although it continued illegally until it was officially resumed.
 When Mohammed V died, Jews joined Muslims in a national day of mourning.

+In 1958, the liberal government of Abdallah Ibrahim of the Istiqlal led a new administration that joined the Arab League and became very involved.
+The government also intervened in economic affairs, especially to disengage the country from France economically, which may have disadvantaged Jewish business elites.
+It also effectively made the operation of Jewish organizations active in Morocco, including the Alliance Israélite Universelle, ORT, Hebrew Immigrant Aid Society, Joint Distribution Committee, Lubavitcher, and others, subject to state approval, requiring them to apply by registering their statutes with state authorities.
+It also tightened regulations forbidding Jewish emigration, including the establishment of a section of the police dedicated to emigration in 1959 that arrested numerous Jews suspected of planning to migrate to Israel.
+There were also bold Anti-Zionist rhetoric from political parties and the press that distinguished less and less between Zionism, Israel, and local Jews.
+It also suspended all postal contact with Israel.